keikai/doc/dev-ref/adv/Toolbar_Customization.md

 # Overview

-There are 2 toolbar buttons in out-of-box Spreadsheet are disabled by default for they are not implemented yet:
+There are 2 toolbar buttons in out-of-box Spreadsheet are disabled by default for there is no default handler for them:
 * "Save Book"
 * "Export to PDF"

-That's because the implementation of these functions quite depends on your requirement so we leave them unimplemented.
+That's because the implementation of these functions quite depends on your requirement, so we don't set a handler for them.
 Here we will tell you how to hook your own logic for these buttons.

 Before implementing them, you should know the ideas behind toolbar buttons.
 When you click a toolbar button, Spreadsheet will invoke its corresponding "action handler" one by one (might be one or more) to perform the task.
 Hence, what you have to do is to write your custom **action handler** and register it.